Subaru Forester CVT Problems: What Owners Need to Know (2026)

 Every vehicle is different.
 Call for transparent, honest pricing.

-If you drive a turbo Forester and you:
+If you use a Forester for demanding work:

 • Drive mountain roads regularly